DanQing: An Up-to-Date Large-Scale Chinese Vision-Language Pre-training Dataset: Dataset

 \textbf{Visual Diversification.} To rigorously ensure both perceptual quality and semantic diversity, we establish a multi-stage visual diversification pipeline that systematically addresses visual fidelity, information density, perceptual and semantic redundancy, and content safety. { {\ding{172}}}\textit{Visual Fidelity:} We retain images with aspect ratios between 1:3 and 3:1 and a minimum edge length greater than 100 pixels.
 Images with low pixel intensity variation ($\sigma < 2$), indicative of uninformative content, are removed.
 Blurry samples are filtered out by requiring a Laplacian variance (computed via OpenCV~\cite{opencv_library}) of at least 1000. { {\ding{173}}}\textit{Information Density:} Image complexity is quantified via entropy ($H = - \sum_{i=0}^{255} P(i) \log_2 P(i)$, where $P(i)$ denotes the probability of pixel value $i$) and exclude images with entropy below 3 to remove low-information samples. { {\ding{174}}}\textit{Perceptual and Semantic Redundancy:} To suppress duplication, inspired by previous work~\cite{clipcid}, we extract image embeddings with Chinese-CLIP-L14~\cite{chineseclip} and compute pairwise cosine distances.
 Images with cosine distances below an empirically determined threshold ($\beta = 0.1$) are divided into the same set using the Union-Find algorithm~\cite{tarjan1975efficiency}.
-Within each set, we retain only the central image (the image nearest to the centroid of the set) and eliminate the remaining images within the same set. { {\ding{175}}}\textit{Content Safety:} We apply an 86M-parameter NSFW detection model~\cite{freepik2025nsfw} to remove pairs with the highest risk scores, ensuring content safety.
-Through this comprehensive process, the dataset size is reduced from 397M to 178M pairs (44.8\% retention), substantially improving visual and semantic quality for downstream applications.
+Within each set, we retain only the central image (the image nearest to the centroid of the set) and only the centroid-closest image is retained per set. { {\ding{175}}}\textit{Content Safety:} We apply an 86M-parameter NSFW detection model~\cite{freepik2025nsfw} to remove pairs with the highest risk scores, ensuring content safety.
+Through this process, the dataset size is reduced from 397M to 178M pairs (44.8\% retention), substantially improving visual and semantic quality for downstream applications.

 \textbf{Cross-Modal Cross-Batch Filtering.} Following LAION400M~\cite{laion400m}, we leverage an expert model to further refine the dataset based on image-text alignment.
 Specifically, we compute L2 distance using Chinese-CLIP-L14~\cite{chineseclip} and retain pairs within the [1.06, 1.24] interval.
 This thresholding strategy ensures high-quality alignment: scores below 1.06 indicate weak semantic correlation, while those exceeding 1.24 often correspond to images dominated by OCR text rather than descriptive content.
 This stage removes 25M pairs.
 Finally, we apply perceptual and semantic redundancy filtering to the samples across seven batches, eliminating an additional 54 million redundant pairs.
 As a result, this pipeline produces a curated dataset comprising 99,892,381 high-quality image-text pairs.